Drinking Water Quality Program

 -

-2024-2025 School Year: PSD has expanded testing to all secondary schools meeting the same criteria in collaboration with DOH.
+2024-2025 School Year: PSD expanded testing to all secondary schools meeting the same criteria in collaboration with DOH.

 DOH laboratories play a vital role in ensuring reliable water quality testing results for schools across the state.
 However, these laboratories can experience significant wait times due to high demand.
 To ensure timely results, especially when rapid retesting is needed, PSD may contract with other state-accredited laboratories.
 This approach helps the district promptly address any concerns and continue providing safe drinking water for our students and staff.